 I have been in all of these situations, more than once, and from my own struggles, I want to share some of my strategies and tips to help you feel more energized at work, regardless of where you are at along your career path.

 First and foremost, is to learn how to claim the lead in your life, by regaining control when you feel like you have lost it, by recharging your energy when it’s been depleted, by reviving your spirit when you feel it has nearly shriveled up and died, and restoring your confidence when it’s been eroded by giving away your power.

-When we feel we have lost a sense of control in our lives we get bogged down by our responsibilities in life to the point where we just can’t seem to get back on top of it – at this point it’s easy to slip into a negativity and have a pretty poor outlook on our future.
+When we feel we have lost a sense of control in our lives we get bogged down by our responsibilities in life to the point where we just can’t seem to get back on top of it – at this point, it’s easy to slip into negativity and have a pretty poor outlook on our future.

-So how when you have a negative attitude and you feel bogged down how do get back on top of things and feel positive again?
+So now when you have a negative attitude and you feel bogged down how do get back on top of things and feel positive again?
 First, you have to take a pause long enough to reflect on what you’ve been doing that’s not working.

 Do you know how many positives you need for every negative in order to turn it around?
 Or in other words how many positives it takes to cancel a negative?

 The optimal ratio is 5 positives for every 1 negative.
-Having a positive perspective is something that careerists can work on everyday.
-Here are 3 ways you can start to regain control, get back on top of your responsibilities and work on seeing things in a more positive way at work.
+Having a positive perspective is something that careerists can work on every day.
+Here are 3 ways you can start to regain control, get back on top of your responsibilities, and work on seeing things in a more positive way at work.

 When you accept influence, increase your sense of appreciation and emotionally connect with others on a regular daily basis, it helps you have a positive attitude and therefore boosts your energy at work.
 When this happens you might feel more of a desire to collaborate with others to find solutions to pressing issues that have been impacting your productivity.